IngridAtMicrosoft/DocsContent/singlesource/tutorial-peanut-butter-sandwich.md

 # Tutorial: make a peanut butter and jelly sandwich

+In this tutorial, you learn how to:

+> [!div class="checklist"]
+> * All tutorials include a list summarizing the steps to completion
+> * Each of these bullet points align to a key H2
+> * Use these green checkboxes in a tutorial

+## Prerequisites

 Before you start making your peanut butter and jelly sandwich you might want to review the following concepts:

 - [Sandwich](concept-sandwich.md)